gunakkoc/HiPeristaltic/README.md

 With the provided STM32 firmware, TMC2209 drivers on the BIGTREETECH SKR Mini E3 v3.0 are controlled via UART communication which allows further optimizations as well as adjustable microstepping on-the-fly.
 All other firmwares treat TMC2209 as a standard stepper driver.

 Moreover, for standard stepper drivers or for other firmwares, the active microstepping value (e.g., 1, 2, 4, 8 and so on) needs to be specified in the `HiPeristaltic.toml` file, per driver.
-Alternatively, one can implement their own microstepping changing functionality (i.e., by swithing microstepping/resolution GPIO pins) and enable it within the firmware.
+Alternatively, one can implement their own microstepping changing functionality (i.e., by switching microstepping/resolution pins) and enable it within the firmware.

 ## Connectivity

 The following connectivity options are available, depending on the selected MCU, firmware and interface combination.

-1. Networking (i.e., via Ethernet or WiFi) through SiLa2.
+1. SiLa2 over Ethernet or WiFi.
 2. Serial over USB for direct PC to MCU communication, without SiLa2 layer.
-3. Serial over UART, typically supported only by SBCs such as Raspberry Pi, used for direct communication as in USB.
+3. Serial over UART, typically supported only by SBCs such as Raspberry Pi.

 # About Pump Configuration and Usage